-5. Airport Land Use Commission
+4.5.
+Airport Land Use Commission

-The Orange County Airport Land Use Commission (ALUC) is the county entity under the Public Utilities Code (PUC) Section 21670 that assists local agencies in assuring land use compatibility near Orange County airports.
-The Joint Forces Training Base (JFTB) Los Alamitos is located just north of Seal Beach, and includes the Los Alamitos Army Airfield.
-As such, portions of the City are located within the Airport Influence Area that ALUC reviews under its Airport Environs Land Use Plan (AELUP).
-Standards include restrictions on height for safety purposes, as well as noise considerations for compatibility.
-Most development proposals are accommodated under approvals from the Director or Planning Commission, although amendments to the General Plan and Zoning Code would be reviewed by the ALUC for consistency with the AELUP when required by State law.
-As the updated Housing Element and Zoning Code Update undertaken as a part of Program 1a would need to be presented to the ALUC, it is not anticipated that individual projects would require further General Plan or Zoning Code amendments, and therefore would not require ALUC review.
+The Orange County Airport Land Use Commission (ALUC) is the-county-entity-under-the-public Utilities Code (PUC) Section 21670 that assists local agencies in assuring land use compatibility near Orange County airports.
+The Joint Forces Training Base (JFTB) Los Alamitos is located just north of Seal Beach, and includes the Los Alamitos Army Airfield.; therefore As such, portions of the city are located within the Airport Influence Area that ALUC reviews under its Airport-Environs Land Use Plan (AELUP).; Standards-which-includes restrictions on height for safety purposes, as well as noise considerations for compatibility.
+Most development proposals are accommodated under approvals from the Director or Planning Commission, although amendments to the General Plan and Zoning Code would be reviewed by-the-ALUC for consistency with the <a href="mailto:Airport-Environs-Land-Use Plan by-AELUP when required by State-law. <a href="mailto:Airport-Environs-Land-Use Plan by-AELUP when required by that individual projects would require further General Plan or Zoning Code amendments, and therefore would not require ALUC review.

 Nevertheless, to provide further information on this potential constraint, the following analysis is provided.
-Nine housing opportunity sites are within planning areas identified in the AELUP, and in drafting the Housing Element, the City reviewed the adopted AELUP for compatibility.
+Nine housing opportunity sites are within planning areas identified in the AELUP, and in drafting the Housing Element, the City reviewed the adopted AELUP_for compatibility.
 As set forth in the City's General Plan, all development on the proposed housing opportunity sites shall comply with the noise criteria and safety standards set forth in the AELUP.
 The adopted Housing Element acknowledges the requirement that all elements of the General Plan must be internally consistent, and residential development capacities established in the Land Use Element and constraints to development identified in the Safety/Noise Element are reflected in the Housing Element.
 Should a future development trigger review by the ALUC, noise and safety are expected to be the key issues the ALUC would consider.
 The following sections provide more detail on these topics.